Field Days

 May 20th @ Beet Root Farm

-Noah Scalero of Beet Root Farm will give visitors a tour of his farm and talk about how they manage their acreage using no-till methods.
-Noah will also explain how they use crop planning to grow intensively for profit on a small scale.
-He will also talk about his experience starting a farm from raw land and all the components that go into that.
-His farm provides over 30 varieties of fruits, vegetables, herbs, and flowers to our CSA (Community Supported Agriculture) members and to the Carbondale Farmers Market.
+Noah Scalero from Beet Root Farm gave visitors a tour of his farm and discussed his no-till methods for managing his acreage.
+He also explained how they used crop planning to grow intensively for profit on a small scale and shared his experience starting a farm from raw land.
+Beet Root Farm offered over 30 varieties of fruits, vegetables, herbs, and flowers to their CSA members and the Carbondale Farmers Market.

-Also joining is Food Works' own Ellen Esling, who will be on hand to discuss the new Food Works Mobile Farmers Market.
-This mobile farmers market fosters connections among communities in the southern 13 counties by offering locally-sourced, fresh foods and products produced in a sustainable manner.
-The mobile farmers market offers a new avenue for communities with limited access to farmers markets and grocery stores to access fresh, nutrient dense foods and it also provides local farmers with a sales platform that takes less time away from the farm.
+In addition, Ellen Esling from Food Works was available to talk about the new Food Works Mobile Farmers Market.
+This mobile farmers market aimed to connect communities in the southern 13 counties by providing locally-sourced, fresh foods and sustainable products.
+It offered a new way for communities with limited access to farmers markets and grocery stores to access fresh, nutrient-dense foods, while also providing local farmers with a sales platform that took less time away from the farm.

 Apple Tree Grafting